-SNMPv1 and SNMPv2c

-A community string in each NNMi request must match a community string configured in the responding SNMP agent.
-All communication passes through the network in clear text (no encryption).
+- SNMPv1 and SNMPv2c - A community string in each NNMi request must match a community string configured in the responding SNMP agent.
+All communication passes through the network in clear text (no encryption). - SNMPv3 - Communication with the SNMP agent complies with the user-based security model (USM).

-SNMPv3

-Communication with the SNMP agent complies with the user-based security model (USM).
 Each SNMP agent has a list of configured user names and their associated authentication requirements (the authentication profile).
 Formatting of all communication is controlled through configuration settings.
-NNMi SNMP requests must specify a valid user and follow the authentication and privacy controls configured for that user.

-- Authentication protocol uses no message authentication or uses hash-based message authentication code (HMAC) with your choice of either HMAC-MD5-96 or HMAC-SHA-1. - Privacy protocol uses no encryption or uses a symmetric encryption protocol with your choice of DES-CBC, TripleDES, AES-128, AES-192, or AES-256.

-Because DES-CBC is regarded as a weak cipher, we recommend if you are using DES-CBC that you choose a stronger cipher.
+NNMi SNMP requests must specify a valid user and follow the authentication and privacy controls configured for that user. - Authentication protocol uses no message authentication or uses hash-based message authentication code (HMAC) with your choice of HMAC-MD5-96, HMAC-SHA-1, HMAC128-SHA-224, HMAC192-SHA-256, HMAC256-SHA-384, or HMAC384-SHA-512. - Privacy protocol uses no encryption or uses a symmetric encryption protocol with your choice of DES-CBC, TripleDES, AES-128, AES-192, or AES-256. - Because DES-CBC is regarded as a weak cipher, we recommend if you are using DES-CBC that you choose a stronger cipher.
 If you will be configuring SNMPv3 communication on a node managed by NNMi, we recommend that you not use DES-CBC.